schmidfelix/ploi-cli/docs/database/drop.md

 ---
-title: Droping a database
+title: Dropping a database
 weight: 3
 ---

-# Droping a database
+# Dropping a database

 The `ploi db:drop` command removes the selected certificate.